johnpoole/house_images/README.md

    3. If the camera has a full calibration directory, the command loads those `.npy` files, undistorts/warps the frame, writes the rectified JPEG to `captured_frames/rectified/` (plus `latest_rectified.jpg`), and stores it in the `rectified_image` field.
    4. The sheet detail page now shows both the raw and rectified previews (when available) alongside the metadata from the most recent `CalibrationArtifact`.

-   The **Run Calibration** button on the sheet detail page invokes the calibrate flow above (including grabbing a fresh still before the mouse-click step). **Start Motion Capture** fires off the `capture` management command in the background so it can continue saving frames whenever motion is detected, even after the web request returns.
+   The **Run Auto Calibration** button on the sheet detail page invokes the same flow as `manage.py calibrate`, so you can drive everything from the browser. **Start Motion Capture** fires off the `capture` management command in the background so it can continue saving frames whenever motion is detected, even after the web request returns.
    If a capture session is already running for that camera, the UI automatically switches the button label to **Stop Motion Capture** so you can terminate the stored PID without leaving the dashboard.

 ### HTTP Snapshot Cameras